aharonh/pick-largest/README.md

 **Claim 3.** There is no mixed strategy (X 1 , X 2 ) of C such that
 - P(X 1 > X 2 ) = P(X 2 > X 1 ) = 1/2;
 - each of X 1 and X 2 is independent of the events X 1 > X 2 and X 2 > X 1 .

+The mystery
+---

+As wierd as it is, the proposed method referred to as 'strategy 2' in the sumulation code - just works.
+To me, it looks like the quantum entanglment effect in pure math world.
+No wander Schrodinger noticed something about it.

+I might need to look into the proof further but having read it several times, it still leaves me surprised that observing additional random value can help raise probability of choosing correct.

+Now, I wonder how it could be used!
+Could we somehow use it to improve prediction models?

 Running the Simulation
 ---